Self-guided Approximate Linear Programs: Feature-based Approximate Linear Program

-In the literature, an ALP is derived by substituting $V'(s)$ in ELP by a VFA that is a linear combination of pre-specified basis functions.
-Instead, we obtain an ALP by replacing the inner product $b_0 + \inprod{\coefInf}{\varphi(s)}$ in FELP by a sampled VFA
+In the literature, an ALP is derived from ELP by substituting its decision variable $V'(s)$ by a linear combination of pre-specified basis functions.
+Our starting point is instead FELP.
+We replace the integral form \eqref{eq:integral-form} with a sampled VFA